yokobond/xcx-gai/docs/example-generating.md

-## Generating Example

-This is an example project of generating using Gemini.
+## Where is this?

+Here's an example project where Gemini generates names for cities and landmarks.
+In this project, Gemini generates names for cities and landmarks based on photos displayed on the stage.

 1. press the green flag to generate the names of the cities and landmarks shown on the stage
 2. press the left and right arrow keys to change the picture of the stage.

-<iframe src="https://xcratch.github.io/editor/player#https://yokobond.github.io/xcx-gai/docs/GAI-generating.sb3" width="540px" height="460px"></iframe>
+<iframe src="https://xcratch.github.io/editor/player#https://yokobond.github.io/xcx-gai/docs/gai-where_is_this.sb3" width="540px" height="460px"></iframe>